-Currently, I am serving as Vice-chair and on the Teaching, Learning and Safeguarding Committee and am excited to work with the school on their development plan, thinking about pupil premium.
+Currently, I am serving on the Teaching, Learning and Safeguarding Committee and am excited to work with the school on their development plan, thinking about pupil premium.

 I’m a teacher at a local independent school with 13 years of experience in a range of schools.
 I hope that my education and management experience serve me well on the governing body.

 I have joined the governing body as a co-opted governor in 2019 and am proud to have the opportunity to contribute to the Merton community.
 After growing up in the Midlands I spent five years living in Bristol, where I also studied Computer Science at the University of Bristol, prior to moving to South London.